Reevesland Project FAQs

 Q: What is the approval process moving forward?

-A: To move the process forward, the development team must take the following steps:
+A: To move the process forward, the following steps must be taken:

-2. Concurrently, the development team must meet fundraising benchmarks for construction expenses.
+2. Concurrently, fundraising benchmarks for construction expenses must be met.

 3. Once conditions 1 and 2 are met, the property will be conveyed to Habitat DC-NOVA, who will produce detailed construction documents and file for permits.
 From this point, the project will proceed “by-right,” requiring administrative review, approval, and inspections.

-The development team is responsible for developing architectural plans within the framework established by the County.
+The nonprofit construction teams are responsible for developing architectural plans within the framework established by the County.
 The preliminary design plans have been developed by Wiencek & Associates.

 This section will be updated as the process moves forward.